corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 }
 ```

-Most Rust programmers bump into this dreaded error message:
+Alas, this code doesn't compile.
+Instead, you get a dreaded error message:

 ```rust
 error[E0277]: the `?` operator can only be used on `Result`s, not `Option`s, in a function that returns `Result`